FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/CFT_configuration_concepts_Start_here/Default_receive_template_concepts.md

     the parameters of CFTRECV take precedence over those of RECV
-    These parameters themselves take precedence over the protocol values received which themselves take precedence over any default file characteristics provided for within some systems, independently of the {{< TransferCFT/componentshortname >}} parameter setting.
+    These parameters themselves take precedence over the protocol values received which themselves take precedence over any default file characteristics provided for within some systems, independently of the Transfer CFT{{< TransferCFT/componentshortname >}} parameter setting.
 - Where an already
-    existing file is reused to receive the data of a new transfer, it is generally not possible to take new file characteristics into account: {{< TransferCFT/componentshortname >}}’s "standard" behavior then simply involves checking that the new values are compatible with the existing ones.
+    existing file is reused to receive the data of a new transfer, it is generally not possible to take new file characteristics into account: Transfer CFT{{< TransferCFT/componentshortname >}}’s "standard" behavior then simply involves checking that the new values are compatible with the existing ones.
 - If data is stored